ZachSaucier/sveltekit-blog/src/lib/posts/2025/cheaper-labor.md

 What are some of the big picture effects of this transition?
 Time will tell for sure, but here are my predictions:

-## The barrier to entry to create low quality goods will be lower
+## The barrier of entry to create low quality goods (that can be created with AI) will be lower

 Most of the time, everyday people and purposes don't require something fine tuned to their needs.
 For example, people generally don't need a custom pair of underwear.
 Are custom boxers a fun change?
 Do pregnant or breastfeeding women need better bras for their needs?
 Yes, absolutely.
 But on average the generic piece of underwear is sufficient.

 The same principle applies to our digital and even creative lives.
 Most people are fine using apps created by others for mass consumption.
 Even most one-off apps can be created using a WYSIWYG editor or, more likely these days, an LLM.
 Non-coders can and will be creating applications, images, videos, and music like this for themselves, specific to their needs.

 But they will lack the craft that true professionals can provide.
 In most situations that's an acceptable tradeoff.

-## The barrier to entry for becoming a professional will be higher
+## The barrier of entry for becoming a professional (in fields where AI is prevalent) will be greater

 Why higher a junior designer when you can create mockups with some prompting more quickly?
 Why higher a junior software engineer when you can get the same thing faster with less mistakes?

 AI makes the decision to hire junior professionals an even more long oriented decision because the initial cost is even greater.
 Unfortunately most companies these days do not hire people with long term thinking in mind.
-But if all companies exclusively rely on AI for junior-level work then the professional pool of senior workers will eventually shrink and there might be a lack of good engineers.
+But if all companies exclusively rely on AI for junior-level work then the professional pool of senior workers will eventually shrink and there might be a lack of good seniors.

 A whole article, or series of articles, could dive more into the effect on people trying to get into software engineering and the effect that AI has software engineering personnel development.
 I'm not sure what will happen.
 This is definitely an area that I'm interested in following.

 ## The cost of experts will go up

 People will create apps with AI then run into issues that the AI can't fix.
 Consultants to fix this will be comparatively very expensive.
 Codebases will be generated that then have to be refactored in large ways and that will be costly.
+Perhaps greatest of all, experts will be able to produce work even faster than before, so the value that they bring is greater.
+Thus they can charge more.

 In the creative / marketing world, some companies will be happy with the small touches of flair that LLMs can add.
 Many will probably be happy with AI-generated images.
-But companies that really care about craft and pushing the bounds of what is possible will still hire people or agencies to add that polish that only people can add.
+But companies that really care about craft and pushing the bounds of what is possible will still hire people or agencies to add that polish and creativity that only people can add.
 These people will probably charge even more for these services because some of the more boring work that used to help them pay their bills will no longer be available to them.

 ## Taste matters more